SCOPE OF THIS CHAPTER

 - The impact of parental risk factors such as mental ill health, learning disabilities, substance misuse and domestic violence and abuse;

 - A mother under 18 years of age about whom there are concerns regarding her ability to self-care and / or to care for the child.

 All agencies involved with pregnant women, where there are concerns about the unborn, should consider whether there is the need for an early referral to children's social care so that assessments are undertaken as early as possible in the pregnancy.

-The pre-birth conference should take place no later than four weeks before the expected date of delivery and can be held more than three months prior to that date, so as to allow as much time as possible for planning support for the baby and family.
+The pre-birth conference should take place no later than 4 weeks before the expected date of delivery and can be held more than 3 months prior to that date, so as to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.

 Transfer in conferences should take place when a child, who is the subject of a child protection plan, moves from the original LA area to Nottingham City/County area with the intention to live there permanently or for a period of more than 3 months.
 Children's social care, designated health professionals and the police should be notified promptly.

 The transfer in conference should receive reports from the original LA and the original authority should be invited to attend the conference which should take place within 15 working days of the notification.
 Such a conference has the same status and purpose and must be conducted in a comparable manner to an initial child protection conference.